 Even when they are defined, the conditions are relatively poor.
-For example, for the positions of senior management staff and heads state bodies, the requirements include a higher education degree (VIII level of education qualification) and at least three years of work experience in management positions or five years of work experience in other positions (for heads of institutions), i.e. at least two years of work experience in management positions or five years of work experience in management positions or five years of work experience in management positions or five years of work experience (for senior management staff).
-In 2019, the Human Resources Management Administration created a Manual for the Application of Competence Frameworks for Senior Management and Senior Staff, but it is not applied consistently.
+For example, for the positions of senior management staff and heads state bodies, the requirements include a higher education degree (VIII level of education qualification) and at least three years of work experience in management positions or five years of work experience in other positions (for heads of institutions), i.e. at least two years of work experience in management positions or five years of work experience (for senior management staff).
+In 2019, the Human Resources Management Administration created a Manual for the Application of Competence Frameworks for Senior Management and Senior Staff,34 but it is not applied consistently.
 There is no competency framework for other official positions either at the state or local level.

 However, the situation is even worse in public enterprises, where the management staff does not have to fulfil any special conditions.
 The conditions that the executive director of the company must fulfil are not defined by law at all, and in 15 out of more than 50 public enterprises, they are not contained even in the company's acts.
 In the rare cases where special conditions are prescribed, they rarely include years of work experience in managerial positions, special certificates, professional knowledge in the field of the company's activities, experience in the relevant profession or the company's activities.
-Only 16 companies have internal acts that prescribe the obligation to conduct a public competition for the appointment of the executive director.
+Only 16 companies have internal acts that prescribe the obligation to conduct a public competition for the appointment of the executive director.35

-Rulebook on Detailed Conditions and Standards for Performance of Professional Work in Social and Child Protection System ("Official Gazette of Montenegro", no. 056/13 from 06.12.2013, 014/14 from 22.03.2014, 073/19 from 27.12.2019)
+33 Rulebook on Detailed Conditions and Standards for Performance of Professional Work in Social and Child Protection System ("Official Gazette of Montenegro", no. 056/13 from 06.12.2013, 014/14 from 22.03.2014, 073/19 from 27.12.2019)

-Human Resources Administration, Manual for the Application of Competence Frameworks for Senior Management and Senior Staff, Podgorica, 2019.
+34 Human Resources Administration, Manual for the Application of Competence Frameworks for Senior Management and Senior Staff, Podgorica, 2019.